-On October 21, 2015, a purported stockholder of the Company filed a putative class action lawsuit in the U.S. District Court for the District of Massachusetts, against us and Thomas E. Hughes, entitled Aviad Bessler v.
+On October 21, 2015, a purported stockholder of the Company filed a putative class action lawsuit in the U.S. District Court for the District of Massachusetts, against the Company and Thomas E. Hughes, captioned Aviad Bessler v.
 Zafgen, Inc. and Thomas E. Hughes, No. 1:15-cv-13618.
-The lawsuit alleges violations of Sections 10(b), 20(a) and Rule 10b-5 of the Exchange Act by making allegedly false and misleading statements and omissions about our clinical trials for our drug beloranib.
-The lawsuit seeks, among other things, compensatory damages in connection with our allegedly inflated stock price between January 12, 2015 and October 16, 2015 as a result of those allegedly false and misleading statements, as well as punitive damages, interest, attorneys' fees and costs.
+An amended complaint was filed on February 22, 2016.
+The amended complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 based on allegedly false and misleading statements and omissions regarding our clinical trials for beloranib.
+The lawsuit seeks, among other things, unspecified compensatory damages in connection with our allegedly inflated stock price between June 19, 2014 and October 16, 2015, as a result of those allegedly false and misleading statements, as well as punitive damages, interest, attorneys' fees and costs.
+On April 7, 2016, we filed a motion to dismiss the amended complaint.